Spbaehr/IoT49/doc/install.md

 This flashes the MicroPython firmware to the ESP32. **Carefully** check for error messages.
 If there are none, *press the reset button on the HUZZAH32 board* and rerun the `ports` command.

-If the USB port of the ESP32 is no longer listed, disconnect and then reconnect the USB cable and verify that the USB port is listed.
+If the USB port of the ESP32 is no longer listed, disconnect and then reconnect the USB cable and try the `ports` command again.
 Then at the `shell49` command prompt type:

 ```
 connect serial